What Is the Desktop Client?

 What it solves

 Section titled “What it solves”Research organizations coming to finwave often have decades of photo-ID data stored in ad-hoc folder structures, spreadsheets, PowerPoint catalogs, and naming conventions unique to their group.
-The desktop client handles four stages of getting that data into finwave:
+The desktop client handles getting that data into finwave through a staged workflow:

 - Discovery — Scans local directories to find all relevant files (images, spreadsheets, documents) that contain encounter data and individual ID information.